pivot-access-ltd/bma-offline-docs/src/how-to-enable-tls-encryption-5116.md

 <a href="#heading--about-auto-renewal-for-certificates"><h3 id="heading--about-auto-renewal-for-certificates">About certificate auto-renewal</h3></a>

 At the moment we don’t support automatic certificate renewal, because it depends on the PKI used at the organisation level.
+We [do provide some examples](#heading--how-to-auto-renew-certificates) of how to set this up, as long as you understand that these are just gratuitous helps, not supported configurations.

 <a href="#heading--how-to-use-maas-native-tls"><h2 id="heading--how-to-use-maas-native-tls">How to use MAAS native TLS</h2></a>